-- To address and resolve EEO problems in state agencies and institutions of higher education; - To prevent unlawful harassment and discrimination through up-to-date training; - To host an annual training conference for the agency and higher education EEO counselors, coordinators, and human resources personnel; and - To advise the Office of the Governor, state agencies, and state employees on current ADA and EEO laws and procedures.
+- To address and resolve equal employment issues in state agencies and institutions of higher education; - To prevent unlawful harassment and discrimination through up-to-date training; - To host an annual training conference for the agency and higher education EEO counselors, coordinators, and human resources personnel; and - To advise the Office of the Governor, state agencies, and state employees on current ADA and EEO laws and procedures.

 The West Virginia Office of Equal Opportunity operates under the Department of Administration.
-It is comprised of three staff: a director, an administrative secretary, and an EEO specialist.
+It is comprised of two staff: a director and an administrative secretary.